A winter break is nice but every gardener longs for warmer weather in the wintertime. Here’s what gardeners can do in

 What Gardeners can do in the wintertime

-First on our list of what gardeners can do in the wintertime is take care of your tools.
+First on our list of winter gardening ideas is to take care of your tools.
 All of your garden tools need to be clean, lubricated and sharpened.
 Use a good quality metal file like this one to sharpen all those garden tools.
 Tools that need sharpening each year include Pruning Shears, saws, knives, and even shovels.
 Yes, shovels, it’s amazing what putting a fresh edge on a shovel will do for your digging next spring.

 You should disinfect those tools by placing them in a 10% bleach solution (1 part bleach to 9 parts water) for about 30 minutes.
 This should kill most problems.
 Keep in mind that bleach is mildly corrosive so once you have disinfected the tools be sure to rinse them and then give all the metal surfaces of the tools a good coat of some type of oil (something like WD-40).

 2. Build an Indoor Seed Starter

 December is the perfect time to build yourself an indoor seed starting set up.
 Depending on where you live you could be using it as early as January to start your first seedlings of the year.
 A basic seed starting setup can be as simple as a couple of fluorescent shop lights hanging from some kind of support structure.
 If you would like to see what I have set up you can check out this post that even includes a video tour of my seed starting set up.

 Starting seeds indoors is really quite simple, you can learn more about the process from my Seed Starting Simplified Course.

 3. Clean and disinfect your seedlings pots

 All of the pots and containers that I used to start my seedlings each year get a real workout.
 They often get used 3 or 4 times during an average season.
 That much use introduces the chance of soil-borne diseases or fungi.
 So it is a good idea to clean up your seedling pots each year and December is a perfect time!